-What is the New Thought?-Thoughts are Things-The Law of At-traction-Mind Building-The Dweller of The Threshold-Mind and Body -The Mind and Its Planes-The Sub-Conscious Flane-The Super-Con-scious Faculties-The Soul's Question-The Absolute-The Oneness of All-The Immortality of The Soul-The Unfoldment-The Growth of Consciousness-The Soul's Awakening.
+What is the New Thought?-Thoughts are Things-The Law of Attraction-Mind Building-The Dweller of The Threshold-Mind and Body-The Mind and Its Planes-The Sub-Conscious Plane-The Super-Conscious Faculties-The Soul's Question-The Absolute-The Oneness of All-The Immortality of The Soul-The Unfoldment-The Growth of Consciousness-The Soul's Awakening.
 Each chapter contains a large number of sub-topics.
-Here are the sub-head-ings of Chapter VIII: The greater part of our thick the protocol sub-topics.
+Here are the sub-headings of Chapter VIII.